maximeraafat/pointRF/README.md

 * `--initlr` : initial learning rate (by default set to `1e-2`) ; the optimiser will progressively decrease it when making no further progress
 * `--radius` : initial point radius (by default set to `0.1`) ; the model will progressively decrease the radius
 * `--finalradius` : final point radius (by default set to `None`) ; the last epochs will train with this radius
-* `--radiance` : whether to learn view dependent colors for each point instead of static RGB point colors
+* `--radiance` : whether to learn view-dependent colors for each point instead of static RGB point colors

 We suggest using a small `--imagesize` (for instance `256`), since larger resolutions will significantly slow down rendering, and therefore training.
 No matter what, the model will automatically fall back to the full image resolution once it converged at the set `--imagesize`.